-The College may, at its discretion, grant provisional admission to applicants who do not clearly meet all requirements for unconditional admission but who demonstrate the potential to complete a course of study successfully at Spring Hill College.
-Provisionally admitted students will be classified as undecided majors for the transitional fall semester, and course work will be limited to four three-hour courses in the College's core curriculum.
+The College may, at its discretion, grant conditional admission to applicants who do not clearly meet all requirements for unconditional admission but who demonstrate the potential to complete a course of study successfully at Spring Hill College.
+Students admitted into the Fall Program will be classified as undecided majors for the transitional fall semester, and course work will be limited to four three-hour courses in the College's core curriculum.
 In addition, students will be enrolled in a one-hour Effective Study Skills course and the one-hour Freshman Seminar course taken by all freshmen.
 Students may be assigned tutors as well as silent study time by Student Academic Services.

-Applicants admitted provisionally will be required to complete successfully fourteen semester hours in the first semester, pass any required developmental course work, and maintain a cumulative GPA of 2.0 in order to have the provisional status removed.
-Satisfactory fulfillment of any additional conditions is also required for continued enrollment at Spring Hill College.
+Applicants admitted into the Fall Program will be required to complete successfully fourteen semester hours in the first semester, pass any required developmental course work, and maintain a cumulative GPA of 2.0 in order to have the conditional status removed.
+Satisfactory fulfillment of any additional provisions is also required for continued enrollment at Spring Hill College.